 I don’t speak German (well) - Are there alternatives?

-The good news is that yes, there are some, if only a few, alternatives in the form of English-language dual study programs; study programs that combine English and German, or study programs that mix English and German.
-The bad news is that to identify these options, you will have to invest a little more time doing your research.
+The good news is that there are some, albeit few, alternatives in the form of English-language dual programmes; programmes that combine English and German; or programmes that mix English and German.
+The bad news is that you will need to spend a little more time researching these options.

-We did start this research process for you already and will highlight some alternative options for you here.
+We have already started this research process for you, and will highlight some alternative options for you here.

-The biggest higher education institution for dual studies, the Baden-Wuerttemberg Cooperative State University offers undergraduate dual programs completely in English.
-These international programs partially include practical stays abroad and exchange semesters abroad.
+The largest higher education institution for dual study, the Baden-Württemberg Cooperative State University, offers undergraduate dual programmes that are taught entirely in English.
+Some of these international programmes include internships and exchange semesters abroad.

-In our MyGermanUniversity StudyFinder, you can also find some dual study options completely in English:
+In our MyGermanUniversity StudyFinder you can also find some dual study options that are completely in English:

 Dual Bachelor of Science - Sport & Event Management: 4-year practice-integrated program in English at the private University of Europe for Applied Sciences in Berlin.
 The practical portion is fulfilled (also in English) at the basketball club ALBA Berlin.
 Tuition fees for this program amount to 9,420 € per year.
 This program does not offer a salary.